lolmaus/ember-element-query/README.md

 {{/e-q}}
 ```

-This example also demonstrates how to attach an action to the component.
+The example above also demonstrates how to attach an action to the `e-q` component without subclassing it.